Here are a few comments from some of our past volunteers. References about Teach Huaraz Peru from previous volunteers are available upon request.

 Canada

-I think the most unique thing about Teach Huaraz Peru is how very personalized it is.
+I think the most unique thing about Teach Huaraz Peru is how very personalised it is.
 During my 6-week stay in Huaraz, I mentioned to Luis that I could teach computers as well as English.
 The next thing I knew, I was teaching a week-long web programming class and redesigning the THP website.
 Both were great experiences!
 Later I mentioned to Luis that I wanted to learn to spin wool, so his mother-in-law stopped by the house to teach me.
 Fantastic!

 In addition to teaching computers and working on the website, I taught English at a nearby secondary school and participated in many of the fantastic outdoor activities that Huaraz has to offer (rock climbing, ice climbing, mountain biking, trekking, lounging in hot springs...).
 Huaraz is a true outdoors paradise, and the balance of living with the Delgados, teaching, and playing in the mountains on weekends was just perfect for me.
 Perhaps it'll be perfect for you too!